 Football fans might not realize it, but plenty of Americans only attend Super Bowl parties for seven-layer dip, liberal drinking, and the nationally televised pop concert otherwise known as the Super Bowl halftime show.
 For decades, the show would simply feature a college marching band or two, with a performance by Andy Williams or Up With People tossed in for good measure, but that all changed in 1993.
 That’s the year when Michael Jackson turned the Super Bowl halftime show into must-watch television.

-In the decades since Jackson created the halftime show as we know it, the Super Bowl has run through remarkably different eras of performance — the MTV years, Janet Jackson’s Nipplegate, and the classic-rock revival of the late aughts — but tradition and purpose unite them all.
-The mode has always been pastiche, combining disparate elements into a cohesive whole that celebrates American culture and Zeitgeist.
+In the decades since Jackson created the halftime show as we know it, the Super Bowl has run through remarkably different eras of performance — the millennial MTV revue, the classic-rock revival of the late aughts, the pop divafication of recent years — but tradition and purpose unite them all.
+The mode has always been pastiche, combining disparate elements into a cohesive whole that celebrates American culture.
+That’s the quality we’re looking for above all, as we rank all of the Super Bowl halftime shows since 1993, from worst to best.

 The first thing you need to understand about this halftime show: Disney owns ABC, so they decided to hijack 12 minutes of America’s time for a huge commercial for some Cirque du Soleil rip-off called the “Disney Millenium Performance.”
 There were a bunch of puppets and people in crazy costumes, which was kind of cool, but they all looked like robot overlords from a machine future that was obsessed with New Age healing and wheatgrass shots.
 To make it even worse, each performer sang an original song, so the audience didn’t recognize any of it.
 I would have given anything to hear “Sussudio” — instead, we got Phil Collins in a backwards Kangol hat and the world’s saddest cargo pants, singing something called “Two Worlds.”
 Oh, and Edward James Olmos kept coming out to offer weird narration like, “As it does every thousand years, the gateway of time has opened once again to give us hope.”
 Thanks, but no thanks.